Cultures and memories

 This cultural heritage is sometimes referred to as intangible or living heritage.
 This is because it is constantly changing and kept alive when practiced or performed.

 We also fund projects which document and share people’s memories.
-These projects often involve oral history interviews, capturing people’s stories and opinions digitally, and making sure they are deposited and accessible now and in the future.
+This often involves capturing oral histories and ensuring they are accessible now and in the future.

 Project ideas